stevo/lottery9/README.md

 lottery9
 ========

-9 different approaches to implemend drawing (lottery) mechanisms in C++
+9 different approaches to implement drawing (lottery) mechanisms in C++